realworldocaml/book/en/08a-objects.md

 In contrast, modules use static (lexical) scoping.
-If you want to parameterize your module code so that some part of it can be implemented later, you would write a function/functor.
+If you want to parameterize your module code so that some part of it can be implemented later, you would write a function or functor.
 This is more explicit, but often more verbose than overriding a method in a class.

-In general, a rule of thumb might be: use classes and objects in situations where dynamic binding is a big win, for example if you have many similar variations in the implementation of a concept.
-Two good examples is Xavier Leroy's [Cryptokit](http://gallium.inria.fr/~xleroy/software.html#cryptokit), which provides a variety of cryptographic primitives that can be combined in building-block style, and the [Camlgraphics](TODO XREF) library which manipulates various graphical file formats.
+In general, a rule of thumb is: use classes and objects in situations where dynamic binding is a big win, for example if you have many similar variations in the implementation of a concept.
+Two good examples are Xavier Leroy's [Cryptokit](http://gallium.inria.fr/~xleroy/software.html#cryptokit), which provides a variety of cryptographic primitives that can be combined in building-block style, and the [Camlimages](http://cristal.inria.fr/camlimages/) library which manipulates various graphical file formats.

 In this chapter, we'll introduce you to the basics of object definition and use